getbubblenow/bubble/docs/launch-node.md

 Your Bubble should automatically connect and configure the device.
 If it does not, click or tap the "Connect" button.

 ## Need Help?
 Have Questions?
-There is a lot more great information on using and managing your Bubble on the [Bubble Support Site](https://support.getbubblenow.com)
+Check out the [Bubble Support Site](https://support.getbubblenow.com) for lots more great information about using and managing your Bubble.

-You can also reach out to us at [support@getbubblenow.com](mailto:support@getbubblenow.com) for help.
+Send us an email at [support@getbubblenow.com](mailto:support@getbubblenow.com) if you need more help.